Fibromyalgia: Society and culture

-Fibromyalgia causes a substantial economic and societal burden due to disability, reduced work hours, informal care, early retirement, and healthcare utilization.
+Fibromyalgia causes substantial economic and societal strain due to disability, reduced work hours, informal care, early retirement, and healthcare utilization.
 According to a 2014 review indirect costs, such as those due to disability and lost productivity, accounted for most of the costs, and the cost to society amounted to "tens of thousands of dollars each year" per patient.
-A 2022 review of 36 studies found that fibromyalgia causes a significant economic burden on healthcare systems.
+A 2022 review of 36 studies found that fibromyalgia causes a significant economic strain on healthcare systems.
 Annual costs per patient were estimated to be $1,750 to $35,920 in the US, and $1,250 to $8,504 in Europe.

 People with fibromyalgia can be subjected to significant stigma in society generally, and within the medical system.
 They may face disbelief in the legitimacy of their pain, moralizing attitudes, and suspicions of malingering, which relate to the invisible nature of the pain and prejudices relating to the historic predominance of women amongst people with the condition.
 Health professionals may hold negative attitudes towards patients with fibromyalgia, considering them "demanding" or their symptoms to be exaggerated or fake, and they may lack knowledge about the condition, which can also contribute to delays in diagnosis.
 Many people with fibromyalgia feel that healthcare providers believe they are faking or exaggerating.
 This stigma can have a considerable impact on the social interactions, trust in healthcare, and mental health of people with fibromyalgia.

 Men have experienced difficulties in accepting and communicating about FM, as it was sometimes seen as a "woman's disease" and could thus impact their self-image.
-There has been debate about whether men experience differences in FM symptoms compared to women.

-Well-known people with FM include Lady Gaga, Sinead O'Connor, Mary McDonough, Janeane Garofalo, Rosie Hamlin, Kirsty Young, Lena Dunham, and Morgan Freeman.
+Well-known people who have had FM include Lady Gaga, Sinead O'Connor, Mary McDonough, Janeane Garofalo, Rosie Hamlin, Kirsty Young, Lena Dunham, and Morgan Freeman.
 Cricketer Don Bradman was diagnosed with fibrositis, an early term for fibromyalgia.